abishkar123/resume-optimizaton-client/README.md

-# Resume Optimization Applicatio
+# Resume Optimization ApplicatioN
-Welcome to the vite-react app for resume optimization .
+Welcome to the app for resume optimization .
 This application build for optimizate the resume base on user requirement source by AI Model.

 ## Project Overview